kamilest/cst-ii-bioinformatics/docs/phylogeny.md

 **Input:** collection of strings of equal length

-**Output:** rooted binary tree $T$ that minimises the parsimony score among all possible rooted binary trees with leaves labeled by these strings.
+**Output:** unrooted binary tree $T$ that minimises the parsimony score among all possible rooted binary trees with leaves labeled by these strings.

 ### Small vs large parsimony